The classification of multiplicity-free plethysms of Schur functions: The products on the list are multiplicity-free

 We claim that there are at most two $(1^2)$-dominoes with labels $d, d' >b+1$.
 Every domino which intersects the $(2b+1)$th row must be supported by some domino which intersects the $2b$th row (exactly as in \cref{usefulremarkweneed}).
 Since there is precisely one more double column in the $2b$th row than in row $(2b+1)$th, and the rightmost $2(a-\widehat{\la}_b)$ columns of the $2b$th row consist solely of $(2)$-dominoes, the claim follows.
-We will now construct the final double-row of each of these possible tableaux from right-to-left (as this allows us to verify the lattice permutation condition at each stage).
+(For example, in \cref{cupbox2} the rightmost tableau has two $(1^2)$-dominoes with labels $6,7>3+1=b+1$ whereas the leftmost tableau has no such $(1^2)$-dominoes.)
+We will now construct the final double-row of each of the possible domino tableaux from the claim; we do this from right-to-left (as this allows us to verify the lattice permutation condition at each stage).
 Given a fixed weight partition $\alpha$, we now provide a pair of algorithms.
 The first (second) algorithm determines the unique element $\SSTT\in {\sf Dom}((a^b,a-1),\alpha)$ (if it exists) subject to the condition that there are zero (respectively one or two) $(1^2)$-dominoes of label $ d>b+1$.

 {\bf Algorithm 1: No $(1^2)$-dominoes of label $\bm{ d>b+1}$}.
 We now provide an algorithm for uniquely determining a tableau of a given weight subject to the condition that there are no $(1^2)$-dominoes of label $ d>b+1$.
 In what follows, we assume that such a tableau exists.
 If such a tableau does not exist, then one of the deductions made during the running of the algorithm (for example a statement regarding the differences between labels) will be false.